awsdocs/aws-systems-manager-user-guide/doc_source/walkthrough-cli.md

 ------

-The contents of the referenced `installCodeDeployAgent.json` file:
+The contents of the referenced `installCodeDeployAgent.json` file is shown in the following example\.

 ```
 {